jeircul/firipy/README.md

 from firipy import FiriAPI
 ```

-Then, initialize the client with your API token:
+Then, initialize the client with your API token from [Firi](https://platform.firi.com/):

 ```python
 client = FiriAPI("your-token")